lxhq/leetcode/README.md

 * Use DFS but not BFS to solve sub-tree problems.
 Please realize that root.left and root.right is the same tree as root.
 * We can apply the same function to all sub-trees because they are all the same.
 * Example：545.
 Boundary of Binary Tree.

+### 4. For problems about game theory
+* Use BFS to traverse all possible conditions step by step
+* Sometimes we can start from the must win result and traverse back to find all must win startting conditions.
+* Example: 913.
+Cat and Mouse